Mystery Fatigue, Stress & Toxic Illnesses

 Symptoms of Thyroid fatigue differ from Adrenal fatigue in specific ways.
 Where adrenal fatigue has ‘ups and downs’ of energy with more energy in the evening, thyroid fatigue is a ‘flatline’ of energy with a big drop in the evening.
 Those with thyroid fatigue will also show signs of a foggy brain, feeling constantly cold, the loss of the outer 1/3 of their eyebrows, and even a possible goiter (throat enlargement).

 Some people have both adrenal fatigue and thyroid fatigue and luckily both can be treated at the same time.
-Test kits can be ordered from the Health Detective to solve the mystery of your thyroid fatigue.
+Test kits can be ordered from the Dr. Sam Shay, DC to solve the mystery of your thyroid fatigue.

 Toxic or “liver” fatigue